 Tracking these changes, how they relate to released versions of software and files is exactly what Git and GitHub are good for.
 And we will show how they can really be effective for tracking versions of scientific code, figures, and manuscripts to accomplish a reproducible workflow.

 As a git user, you’ll need to understand the basic concepts associated with versioned sets of changes, and how they are stored and moved across repositories.
 Any given git repository can be cloned so that it exist both locally, and remotely.
 But each of these cloned repositories is simply a copy of all of the files and change history for those files, stored in git’s particular format.
 For our purposes, we can consider a git repository just a folder with a bunch of additional version-related metadata.

 In a local git-enabled folder, the folder contains a workspace containing the current version of all files in the repository.
 These working files are linked to a hidden folder containing the ‘Local repository’, which contains all of the other changes made to the files, along with the version metadata.

-command is used to fetch changes from a remote repository and merge them into the
+git pull command is used to fetch changes from a remote repository and merge them into the local repository.

 git clone: to copy a whole remote repository to local

 git add(stage): notify git to track particular changes